poths/post-access-controller/readme.txt

 5. On the post maintenance page with the settings making the post access control box on the right side and high priority.

 == Changelog ==

+= 0.9.2 =
+* Adjusted what is displayed to users that don't have access to a page that get to the URL representing that page.
+It was showing a 404 because WordPress said there was nothing on that page for them but now it will show the Access Denied header and the indicated No Access message.

 = 0.9.1 =
 * Added interim option to allow the WP Core post visibility option if enabled in the Post Access Controller settings page